 Consequently, a collection of all distinct balls of the same radius r forms a partition of X, which is a key property for our construction.
-Other properties of ultra-metric spaces:
+Let us prove some other properties of ultra-metric spaces.

 • Every point inside a ball is its center.